WangYuanMike/NTU_ML_Foundation/SVM.md

 ### Unbalanced data
 - Using different penalty parameters C- and C+ for two classes is implemented in LIBSVM
 ### Probability Estimate
-- Probability Estimate is different from Distribution Estimate.
+- Probability Estimate is different from Distribution Estimate
-- Probability Estimate is to estimate the probability of being one class or the other, which is implemented by Probabilistic SVM
+- Probability Estimate is to estimate the probability of being one class or the other, which is an implementation of Probabilistic SVM
-- Distribution Estimate is to estimate the distribution of one class data, and use the distribution to decide whether a data belongs to this class.
-This is unsupervised learning approach used for outlier detection.
+- Distribution Estimate is to estimate the distribution of one class data, and use the distribution to decide whether an data instance belongs to this class.
+This is an unsupervised learning approach which is normally used for outlier detection
-### Multi-class classfication
+### Multi-class classification
 - Use ovo(one versus one) approach to elect champion among multiple classes
 ### Proposed procedure
 - Read the [Practical Guide](https://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf) to get start